 Transparency and visibility are key relative to network management.
 IT security and operations analysts must keep a close eye on a business’ networks, so they can identify cyber attacks in their early stages.
 In addition, these analysts can perform network security evaluations to uncover ways to help a business improve its security posture and guard against unauthorized network access that can lead to data breaches.

 3. Data Storage

 Virtualization, storage provisioning, data compression, and other data storage technologies can impact the performance of a business’ IT infrastructure.
 Since data storage space is limited, a company may use one or more data storage technologies.
 However, proper management is necessary to ensure critical data remains secure.
-It also ensures that a business can quickly and easily retrieve information if its data storage systems are breached or malfunction.
+It also ensures that a business can quickly and easily retrieve information in the event of a data storage system breach or malfunction

 Businesses commonly deploy data compression and automatic storage provisioning as part of their infrastructure management, so they can speed up data processing times and enhance the performance of their data centers.
 Or, companies can use automation and virtualization to seamlessly reallocate storage resources on an as-needed basis.
 Other data storage management techniques like data replication can help companies guard against data loss or theft, too.

 Infrastructure management can be challenging, but there are industry-proven best practices that can help your company avoid infrastructure issues.